SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Discussion

-Once the model is trained on raw data and the symmetry-equivariant representation (via the group convolution map) is learned, one can utilize the model for other tasks.
-For instance, one would like to work on a classification task, one can take the representation given by the model and simply train a regular, one-dimensional CNN model on this representation.
-This is because the representation learned by the model is local and equivariant under ``pixel translations'' of the usual sort.
-Whereas it is not obvious what kind of weight sharing is appropriate for a given raw dataset, our model leads to a representation where the usual CNN approach would work.

-In this paper, the group actions learned by the model are all linear, i.e., the method learns a \emph{representation} of the underlying group of symmetries by learning a matrix for a discrete generator.
+In this paper, the~group actions learned by the model are all linear; i.e., the method learns a \emph{representation} of the underlying group of symmetries by learning a matrix for each generator.
 However, more generally, symmetry actions can be nonlinear.
-The philosophy of this paper can be applied to the nonlinear case as well, but of course the practical problems with optimization and the architectural choices for representing a nonlinear map will require work and experimentation.
+By~replacing the linear layer that represents the symmetry action with a more general nonlinear architecture it may be possible to apply the philosophy of this paper to the nonlinear case as well, but, of course, the~practical problems with optimization and the architectural choices for representing a nonlinear map will require work and~experimentation.

+In transforming the data using the group convolution map $L$, we made the choice of having the number of output dimensions equal to the number of input dimensions.
+This meant setting the number of powers used for the symmetry generator $\gen$ equal to the number of input dimensions.
+While this is a reasonable choice and is suited to the datasets here, other choices could be appropriate for other settings.
+We believe it would be worthwhile to experiment with other choices here, possibly by using datasets with cyclic group symmetries whose order is different from the number of dimensions of the datasets they act~on.

-Finally, let us note that data often has locality directions that are not necessarily symmetry directions.
-For instance, for the case described in Figure \ref{fig:earth}, the two orthogonal spatial directions around any point on Earth are locality directions for the temperature distribution, but the system is symmetric only under azimuthal rotations.
-Our model finds only the representation that has both the locality and the symmetry properties.
-In particular, there is no direct requirement on the resolving filter for a locality along another direction.
-Further generalizations along these lines are also possible.
+Finally, let us note that data often have locality directions that are not necessarily symmetry directions.
+For~instance, consider a zeroth-order approximation to the distribution of (say daily) temperatures around Earth.
+This distribution will have locality under rotations around any axis passing through the center of Earth but will be approximately symmetric only under azimuthal rotations.
+In~other words, temperature varies slowly as you move in any direction, but~only similar latitudes will have similar temperature distributions; the poles will not be as hot as the equator.
+Our model seeks group generators that have both locality and symmetry properties for the dataset at hand, so it is not appropriate for such a dataset.
+A generalization that would also work for cases like this would be an interesting and worthwhile~project.

+\authorcontributions{Conceptualization, O.E. and A.O.; methodology, O.E. and A.O.; software, O.E.; validation, O.E. and A.O.; formal analysis, O.E. and A.O.; investigation, O.E.; resources, A.O.; data curation, O.E.; writing---original draft preparation, O.E. and A.O.; writing---review and editing, A.O.; visualization, O.E.; supervision, A.O.; project administration, A.O.; funding acquisition, A.O.
+All authors have read and agreed to the published version of the~manuscript.}

+\funding{This research was funded by Turkish Scientific and Technical Research Council (TUBITAK) under the BIDEB-2232 program with grant number 118C203.}